 Joseph Formaggio received his B. S. degree from Yale University in physics in 1996.
 Thereafter, he received his Ph.D. in physics from Columbia University, where he did his dissertation on neutrino physics by analyzing data taken at the NuTeV experiment located at the Fermi National Laboratory.
 His research focused on searches for exotic particles predicted by certain theoretical extensions of the standard model of particle physics.
 In 2001, he joined the Sudbury Neutrino Observatory as a postdoctoral fellow at the University of Washington, where he was later appointed as a research assistant professor.
-He has been at MIT as Associate Professor since 2010.
+He has been at MIT as Associate Professor since 2010 and was appointed Division Head, Experimental Nuclear and Particle Physics, as of July 1, 2015.
 Professor Formaggio lives with his wife, Jaymi, and his two children, Joshua and Coby.

 - "An Independent Measurement of the Total Active 8B Solar Neutrino Flux Using an Array of 3He Proportional Counters at the Sudbury Neutrino Observatory", B. Aharmin et al., Phys.
 Rev. Lett.
 101:111301 (2008).